 Can canned chickpeas be used to make falafel?

 You shouldn’t use canned chickpeas because they are cooked and we need dry chickpeas for the perfect texture.
-Additionally, canned chickpeas are more likely to crumble in the hot oil.
+Additionally, canned chickpeas are more likely to crumble in hot oil.

 How can Paniyaram Pan be used to make these?